Concrete examples of the rate of convergence of Chernoff approximations: numerical results for the heat semigroup and open questions on them (with appendix: full list of pictures and Python code): Numerical simulation results

 2mm

-We see that on the initial condition with high smoothness (first line in the table), the first order of Chernoff tangency corresponds to a decreasing error rate of about $1/n$, and the second order -- a decreasing rate of about $1/n^2$.
-This is in accordance with the conjecture from \cite{R2} and theorem from \cite{GR-2022}.
+Keeping in mind Remark \ref{remord} we see that on the initial condition with high smoothness (first line in the table), the first order of Chernoff tangency corresponds to a decreasing error rate of about $1/n$, and the second order corresponds to a decreasing error rate of about $1/n^2$.
+This is in accordance with theorem \ref{grth}, the conjecture in \cite{R2} and the theorem from \cite{Galkin2022}.

-As the smoothness is lost (second line in the table and below), theory from \cite{GR-2022} stops working, and the experimental evidence is the following: the convergence speed gradually decreases and the advantages of the Chernoff function with the second order of Chernoff tangency gradually vanish.
+As smoothness decreases (other lines in the table), the theory from \cite{Galkin2022} stops working, and the experimental evidence is the following: the convergence speed gradually decreases and the advantages of the Chernoff function with the second order of the Chernoff tangency gradually vanish.
 Let us present the results from the table graphically:

-We see that first several blue points visually lie on a straight line, so we used linear regression (ordinary least square method) to find the equation of this line.
-The regression was carried out without taking into account the point last point with coordinates (2.5; -1.7923).
-The equation of the approximating line: $y=-0.684x-0.4467$.
-This may be interpreted as follows: when the smoothness class $\alpha$ of the initial condition $u_0$ is not greater than the order of Chernoff tangency then Meanwhile when the smoothness class $\alpha$ of the initial condition $u_0$ is greater than the order of Chernoff tangency then there is no such easy-to-state dependence but still Chernoff function $S(t)$ with the second order Chernoff tangency provides better approximations than Chernoff function $G(t)$ with the first order Chernoff tangency.
+We see that first several blue points visually lie on a straight line, so we used linear regression (ordinary least squares method) to find the equation of this line.
+The equation of the approximating line: $y=-0.6108-0.4265x$.
+This can be interpreted as follows: When the smoothness class $\xi$ of the initial condition $u_0$ is not greater than the order of Chernoff tangency then Meanwhile when the smoothness class $\xi$ of the initial condition $u_0$ is greater than the order of Chernoff tangency then there is no such easy-to-state dependence, but the Chernoff function $S(t)$ with the second-order Chernoff tangency provides better approximations than the Chernoff function $G(t)$ with the first-order Chernoff tangency.

-\textbf{Conclusion.} The results of the numerical simulation confirm the conjecture form \cite{R2} and are in agreement with the theory arising from it \cite{GR-2022, GR2021, VVGKR}.
-However, there are some of the points that do not lie on straight lines in the logarithmic scale exactly.
-This deserve closer attention: $n=11$ for some initial conditions is not sufficient to derive conclusions about the asymptotic behavior of the calculation error.
-There are no known theoretical bounds on the rate of convergence for not smooth initial conditions; we studied this numerically, so the results that we found are the only evidence known for the moment.
-In the future, of course, the most interesting case of variable coefficients should be considered, understanding them as parameters analogously with $u_0$.
-So the research in this direction is far from ending.